Cape town, south africa.

 • Ride the Flying Dutchman Funicular: Not feeling the climb to the lighthouse?
 This funicular ride is a great way to take in the views with less effort.

 🛑 Baboons are cute—but bold.
 Keep your snacks hidden and windows closed if you’re driving.
-Feeding them is not only unsafe, it’s illegal.
+Feeding them is not only unsafe, but it’s also illegal.

 Cape Town Itinerary highlight includes taking a picture in front of Cape Point Sign